 “Maj.
 Gen., The Adjutant General of the Army”

-Posthumously, Joseph was awarded the Purple Heart, the Distinguished Unit Citation with Oak Leaves, the Victory Medal, the Foreign Service and the Asiatic Pacific Campaign Ribbons.
-Since he died at sea, T/4 Joseph S. Bandych’s name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Posthumously, Joseph was awarded the Purple Heart, the Distinguished Unit Citation with Oak Leaves, the Victory Medal, the Foreign Service, and the Asiatic Pacific Campaign Ribbons.
+Since he died at sea, T/4 Joseph S. Bandych’s name appears on the Walls of the Missing at the American Military Cemetery in Manila.